Volcán de Fuego

 Volcán de Fuego (/es/; Spanish for "Volcano of Fire", often shortened to Fuego) or Chi Q'aq' (Kaqchikel for "where the fire is") is an active stratovolcano in Guatemala, on the borders of Chimaltenango, Escuintla and Sacatepéquez departments.

 Part of the mountain range of the Sierra Madre, the volcano sits about 16 km west of Antigua, one of Guatemala's most famous cities and a tourist destination.
-It has erupted frequently, most recently in June and November 2018, 23 September 2021, 11 December 2022, 4 May 2023, and 4 June 2025.
+It has erupted frequently, most recently in June and November 2018, 23 September 2021, 11 December 2022, 4 May 2023, 4 June 2025 and 4 August 2026.

 Fuego is famous for being almost constantly active at a low level.
 Small explosions of gas and ash occur every 15 to 20 minutes, but larger eruptions are less frequent.
 Andesite and basalt lava types dominate.

 The volcano is joined with Acatenango volcano to its north and collectively the complex is known as La Horqueta.
 Between Fuego and Acatenango is La Meseta, a scarp marking the remains of an older volcano that collapsed around 8,500 years ago.
 Fuego volcano started to grow after the collapse of La Meseta.